 DO I GET A SAY IN WHICH PLACEMENT I AM OFFERED?

 Yes!
 You’ll be asked to list up to five placement preferences on your application, and can modify these after your interview.
-Lattitude Global Volunteering takes your preferences seriously, but also looks at where your individual skills and experience might be best utilised.
-We offer a wide variety of experiences but some are particularly popular.
+The final decision is up to the host, so we cannot guarantee that you will be accepted for your top pick, but Lattitude Global Volunteering takes your preferences seriously, and looks at where your individual skills and experience might be best utilised.
+We offer a wide variety of experiences however, some are particularly popular.
 We may be unable to offer you your first choice because it is already full.
-If your interviewer feels there is a more suitable option, we will discuss alternatives with you.
+If your interviewer feels there is a more suitable and/or available option, we will discuss alternatives with you.

 WHERE WILL I STAY?

 As part of the agreement with our placement hosts, your accommodation is included with your placement.
 Most often this will be on-site at your placement, for example you might have your own room in a school boarding house or a cabin at an outdoor activities camp.
 In some cases you may share an apartment with other volunteers near your placement.
 In some countries you will have the opportunity to live with a host family and so really learn about a new culture from within.
 The quality of accommodation varies from country to country and placement to placement.
 In the developing countries accommodation can be quite basic – although we feel this contributes to why such placements are so memorable.

 Your food is also included as part of the agreement with our placement hosts.